 How long will treatment take?

 At your consultation appointment, an estimate of total treatment time will be given.
 But remember, an estimate is only an estimate!
 Patients grow at different rates, and consequently respond in different ways to treatment.
-Dr. Berkman and Dr. Shapiro always have goals in mind, and will usually continue treatment until those goals are achieved.
+Dr. Berkman, Dr. Shapiro, and Dr. Shoukri always have goals in mind, and will usually continue treatment until those goals are achieved.